-Table 1.5-1.
+Table 1.4-1.
 Summary matrix of environmental impacts and mitigation measures associated with the City Heights Planned Mixed-Use development, continued.

-Potential Impacts Mitigation Measures Significant Unavoidable Adverse Impacts: Waste Manag .
-The project developer and/or City would notify Waste Management of Ellensburg at the time each new phase of development is proposed within City Heights in order to coordinate the provision of services that may be required during construction, and to give the company advance notice of the forthcoming increase in the number of customers to be served.
-Residential and neighborhood commercial customers would be required to establish individual accounts with the company that has the franchise agreement for solid waste collection services in the area: Waste Management of Ellensburg. unavoidable adverse impacts to their operations as a resul of growth predicted to occur over 6 to 12 years.
-MPACTS The City or County (depending on the alternative selected) would experience requirements for general public services, public works services, law and justice services, fire protection and emergency services upon commencement of construction on the City Heights site. .
+Potential Impacts Mitigation Measures UTILITIES: SOLID WASTI Site clearing for the construction of roads, utilities and building sites will generate a significant amount of biomass (trees, stumps, and general land clearing debris) for disposal.
+The City Heights development at full build-out could The proposal includes grinding wood waste and stumps on-site to create woodchips for use in temporary site stabilization and permanent landscaping.
+Waste Management of Ellensburg can provide containers for excess land clearing debris to be transported to the company's processing facility in Woodinville, Washington.
+Trees with rootwads could be made available for stream diversification/habitat enhancement projects if a source is identified to receive this material.
+The Waste Management District Manager does not approximately double the number of existing solid waste collection accounts in the Cle Elum area.
+This amount of growth is within the range anticipated by Waste Management of Ellensburg within their service area over the projected 6- to 12-year build-out of the project. anticipate a need to add manpower or equipment to serve phased build-out of City Heights, but the company has the resources available if needed.
+Significant Unavoidable Adverse Impacts: Waste Manag unavoidable adverse impacts to their operations as a result of growth predicted to occur over 6 to 12 years.
+FISCAL I The City or County (depending on the alternative selected) would experience requirements for general public services, public works services, law and justice services, fire protection and emergency services upon commencement of construction on the City Heights site. .
 The Fiscal Analysis of the development calculates that the City would receive one-time tax revenues in the amount of approximately \$350,000 per year with Alternative 1, or approximately \$294,000 per year with Alternative 2 (in \$2009) over the course of an assumed 10-year construction period (see Draft EIS Table 3.19-11).
 These revenues are reasonably calculated to offset the projected cost of City services required by the development during the construction period.
 The FiscalAnalysis calculates that the County would receive one-time revenues in the amount of approximately \$390,000 per year with Alternative 3A, or \$270,000 per year with Alternative 3B (in \$2009) over an assumed 10-year construction period (see Draft EIS Table 3.19-13).
 These revenues are reasonably calculated to offset the projected cost of County services required by the development during the construction period.
-In the developed condition of the project, the City or County (depending on the alternative selected) would experience on-going requirements for general public services, public works services, law and justice services, fire protection and emergency services throughout the useful life of the development.
-The operating impact analysis may vary over time due to laws that affect property tax limits, growth in property tax revenues at a lower rate than expenses, and other factors. .
-It is the intention of the City (with Alternative 1 or 2) to require the project to bear the costs of all improvements associated with public infrastructure (water, sewer, stormwater, and road improvements) by enforceable requirements to be stipulated in the Development Agreement.
-These mitigations may take the form of one-time or periodic cash payments, or other means of providing a funding mechanism.
-In the developed condition of Alternative 1 or 2, the City of Cle Elum is projected to collect a surplus in operating revenues on the order of approximately \$29,000 or \$4,600 per year (in \$2009), respectively (see Draft EIS Table 3.19-11).
-In the developed condition of Alternative 3A or 3B, Kittitas County is projected to collect a surplus in operating revenues on the order of approximately \$210,000 or \$200,000 per year (in \$2009), respectively (see Draft EIS Table 3.19-13).

-Table 1.5-1.
+Table 1.4-1.
 Summary matrix of environmental impacts and mitigation measures associated with the City Heights Planned Mixed-Use development, continued.